hjs-spec/eusair-hjs-initial-assessment/README.md

 # EUSAiR Initial Assessment: HJS Protocol Implementation 🇪🇺
 ### *Technical Alignment for EU AI Act Compliance (Art.
 12, 13, 14)*

 This repository serves as the official technical gateway for the **EUSAiR Initial Assessment (March 11, 2026)**.
-It demonstrates the **HJS (Human Judgment System) Protocol** as a neutral infrastructure for verifiable AI accountability.
+It demonstrates the **HJS Protocol** as a neutral infrastructure for verifiable AI accountability.

 ---